preritj/particle-filter/README.md

-# Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+This is an implementation of Particle Filter in C++ for the localization course in Udacity's Self-Driving Car Nanodegree.
+More details below :

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.